How to contribute code

 Meanwhile review, you can go to another branch and go on to work.

-git checkout master git checkout -b feature/another-awesome-change
+git checkout main git checkout -b feature/another-awesome-change

 But when your change depends of the previous one, you create a new branch from the last: